Gabhall/Student3/_posts/2023-08-21-GitHub_Pages_Plans.md

 ### PBL Unit 1 / Week 1
 Learning outcome.
 Building a personal and running GitHub Pages.
-- I created the linix shell note book and the js output and the js input.
+- I created the linix shell note book and the js output and the js input. i created a dog motion and a the web basic programming and i also created the js caulater.

 ### Pair Planning Meeting